saiharshinigarapati/data-mining/README.md

 Step 2: you can upload in google to open in google colab.

-Step 3: download the review dataset from kaggle using the following link |  https://www.kaggle.com/datasets/ulrikthygepedersen/rotten-tomatoes-reviews
+Step 3: download the  dataset from kaggle using the following link |  https://www.kaggle.com/datasets/aryashah2k/mango-leaf-disease-dataset

 Step 4: After downloading the dataset, save the dataset and jupyter notebook in the same folder.